l9dson-wq/l9dson-wq/README.md

 I'm a student of software development 👨🏼‍🎓 and I very happy to be here in the community of github.

-At the moment I'm work with:

-🔵 Python.

-🔵 A little c++.

-but in the future I want to learn (and I need) other programming languages.
+At the moment I'm work with: 🔵 Python. but in the future I want to learn (and I need) other programming languages.